Bahubuthayo: Plot

 Bunty and Lanti return to home believing that their traumatic experience has ended.
 Three months end and they forget to go back to village and build the bell.
 The bind released Tikiri back to their home and they take every possible way to banish her, but all fails.
 Their housemate, Chaminda, their office friends, and a local gang also captured by Tikiri's possessed and abilities.
 One day, they met a god, who take the human shape fall on to land.
 Lanti and Bunty explained their horror experience to god and plead to remove her from their home.
 God, who is an alcoholic, came to see the spirit.
 But, due to human being shape, god thinks she is just a normal pretty girl.
 But, after Lanti and Bunty confirms that, she is posed off to a human being, god take a magical spectacle and observe Tikiri with the spectacle.
 Truth reveals that she is a devil.
 Magical spectacle, which was given to Lanty and Bunty has the power to visualize actual appearance of devils, god and humans as it is.

 God tries to remove her with god's power, but Tikiri thrashed him and god flees.
 After many incidents to remove her back, Lanty and Bunty took help from spectacle to see actual god and devils.
 Finally, all sorts of trouble, Lanty remembers about the village temple bell.
 Lanty and Bunty quickly went village and meets Chief Priest.
 Lanty and Bunty with the help of villagers started to build the temple bell tower.
 After finished the work, Priest provided a bowl of holy water (Pirith pan) of Lord Buddha and said this can remove her from the home.

 They came back to home and see a dance party at their home.
-With the help of magical spectacle, they revealed that all at the party are devils.
-Holy water was mixed to water tank and they pumped all water towards them.
-Devils screamed and perished from the home.
-But, all water in the tank finished and still Tikiri was at the home.
-Bunty was however, able to take some water to his mouth and released them towards Tikiri.
-Tikiri screamed and she also perished, giving their home free from devils.
-However, there were few holy water collects at the bottle, which was used to perish devils wandered around the city.
-In the end credits, the caged bat showed.
+With the help of magical spectacles, it is revealed that all at the party are devils.
+Holy water is mixed to water tank and they spray water towards the devils.
+Devils scream and run away from the home.
+But, all water in the tank is finished and still Tikiri is at the home.
+Bunty however, able to take some water to his mouth and spit into Tikiri.
+Tikiri screamed and run from the house, finally banishing her from the house.
+There is some holy water remaining at the bottle, which Lanti and Banti use to roam around the city and sprays on Devils using the magic spectacles.
+In the end credits, the caged bat is shown.